You are about to receive a settlement from an accident.

 You finally got back money from unemployment compensation.

-Martha and her two children get a TAFDC grant of $633 a month.
+Martha and her two children get a TAFDC grant of $712 a month.
 Martha gets a check from an accident settlement for $6,000.
 She can deduct $600 from the settlement.
-The rest, $5,400, divided by her monthly standard of need, $633, is 8.5.
-Martha and her children will be ineligible for TAFDC for eight months, and some of the lump sum will count against her grant when she goes back on TAFDC in the ninth month.
+The rest, $5,400, divided by her monthly standard of need, $712, is7.6.
+Martha and her children will be ineligible for TAFDC for seven months, and some of the lump sum will count against her grant when she goes back on TAFDC in the eighth month.

 - The lump sum rules only apply to money you get while you are on TAFDC.
-But if you got a lump sum within the 12 months before you applied for TAFDC, you may be subject to the transfer of assets rules.
-See How does DTA treat assets you no longer have?.
-See DTA Transitions, Jan.
+Money you received before you applied for TAFDC or while your TAFDC case was closed is not subject to the lump sum rules.
+See DTA Transitions, May 2010, pp. 3-4; DTA Transitions, Jan.
 2004, p.
 2.

 - There is no lump sum rule for SNAP (food stamps) or MassHealth.

 - Applying the lump sum rule to any money other than inheritances, lottery or other contest winnings, or damage awards may be illegal.
 For example, the lump sum rule should not apply to back child support.
-Consult an advocate.
+Email [email protected] if DTA tries to apply the lump sum rule to back child support.